Trail Camera Surveys: Collecting Intel on Whitetails

 - Personality.
 Each deer has unique behaviors and habits.
 These make them more trackable and interesting.
 Use the video settings on your trail cam to capture individual personality traits.

-Studying photos and video can help you understand deer’s movement patterns by date range, time of day, and frequency of visits.
-Here’s a good article on how to pattern mature bucks.
+Studying photos and video can help you understand buck's movement patterns by date range, time of day, and frequency of visits.

 Thinking about buying a cellular trail cam?
 Wondering how to use all the settings on your current camera?
 Check out these blogs: Cellular Trail Cameras and Understanding Trail Cam Settings.
 They’ll help you gather valuable survey intel and put your trail camera’s abilities to better use!
 Need more info on how and when to do your first trail cam card pull?
 Watch the Beyond the Rock episode above.